Oregon Venture Fund

 Oregon Venture Fund makes venture investments in the Portland, Oregon area and throughout Oregon and SW Washington.
 Founded in 2007 as the Oregon Angel Fund and renamed in 2018, the fund consists of 180 institutional and angel investors, of whom 85% have run or founded a business.
 As of 2014, the fund evaluated up to 300 business plans per year, selecting five to seven to invest in annually.

 History

 2007-2017: Oregon Angel Fund

 The fund was originally called the Oregon Angel Fund, and was active as of 2008.
-It formed out of the 2007 Angel Oregon hosted hosted by the Oregon Entrepreneurs Network, with its first fund raising $900,000 from 36 investors.
+It formed out of the 2007 Angel Oregon hosted by the Oregon Entrepreneurs Network, with its first fund raising $900,000 from 36 investors.
 The first company that the fund invested in was Lumencor, a technology startup in Beaverton.

 In 2014, it raised $6.6 million for its annual fund, after aiming for $6 million.
 It was led by managing partner Eric Rosenfeld.

 In 2017, it invested $7 million into seven companies, while its individual investors put another $6.8 million into companies as well.
 It raised an annual fund from an investment group of 180 investors.
 It had overall invested $48 million in 56 startups, all located in either Southwest Washington or Oregon.